 The Barbary wars with the United States ended in 1815 after a naval expedition ordered to North Africa's shores by President Madison defeated the Barbary powers and put an end to three decades of American tribute payments.
 Some 700 Americans had been held hostage over the course of those three decades.

-The term "Barbary" was a derogatory, European and American characterization of North African powers.
-The term is derived from the word "barbarians," a reflection of how Western powers, themselves often slave-trading or slave-holding societies at the time, viewed Muslim and Mediterranean regions.
+The term "Barbary" was a derogatory European and American characterization of North African powers.
+The term is derived from the word "barbarians," a reflection of how Western powers, themselves often slave-trading or enslaving societies at the time, viewed Muslim and Mediterranean regions.